 There are 2 key things you should focus on when looking to start your company.

 This represents the intersection between something you like to do (or are good at) and what other people are also interested in.

 It’s important to remember: Although you might be passionate about something, others might not and if it’s not marketable then it will be a struggle getting others to buy into your idea.
 Now, don’t get me wrong: If you enjoy what you do, then do it.
-However, if you want to start a business which could make you a living this is a important factor to bear in mind.
+However, if you want to start a business that could make you a living this is an important factor to bear in mind.

 When you’re looking to start something new, don’t get too tied up on worrying whether you have enough experience.
-You need to know what you’re doing, but everyone has transferable skills and can pick-up new things quickly so don’t talk yourself out of your new ideas too easily…
+You need to know what you’re doing, but everyone has transferable skills and can pick up new things quickly so don’t talk yourself out of your new ideas too easily…

 Many of the individuals who started their businesses included in the book did not have directly attributable skills to what they were doing.
 They instead had transferable skills.
-Let’s say you’re a teacher, you’re not doomed to staying in that career forever because that’s what you’ve always done, you have transferable skills too!
+Let’s say you’re a teacher, you’re not doomed to stay in that career forever because that’s what you’ve always done, you have transferable skills too!
 You could be good at communication, adaptability, crowd control, relations management and other things too – all factors which you can consider and use when looking to start a business.

 Minimum requirements to starting-up

 When you’re looking to start something new, you generally have a blank canvas to go crazy, but if you’re looking to make something sustainable there are some key things you need:

 If you have these 3 things then you’re ready to get started!